JuliaMath/Roots.jl/README.md

 This package contains simple routines for finding roots of continuous scalar functions of a single real variable.
 The `find_zero`function provides the primary interface.
-It supports various algorithms through the specification of an method.
+It supports various algorithms through the specification of a method.
 These include:

 * Bisection-like algorithms.
-For functions where a bracketing interval is known (one where f(a) and f(b) have alternate signs), the `Bisection` method can be specified with a guaranteed convergence.
+For functions where a bracketing interval is known (one where `f(a)` and `f(b)` have alternate signs), the `Bisection` method can be specified.
 For most floating point number types, bisection occurs in a manner exploiting floating point storage conventions.
 For others, an algorithm of Alefeld, Potra, and Shi is used.
+These methods are guaranteed to converge.

   For typically faster convergence -- though not guaranteed -- the `FalsePosition` method can be specified.
-This method has one of 12 implementations for a modified secant method to accelerate convergence.
+This method has one of 12 implementations for a modified secant method to potentially accelerate convergence.

 * Several derivative-free methods are implemented.
 These are specified through the methods `Order0`, `Order1` (the secant method), `Order2` (the Steffensen method), `Order5`, `Order8`, and `Order16`.
-The number indicates roughly the order of convergence.
-The `Order0` method is the default, and the most robust, but generally takes many more function calls.
-The higher order methods promise higer order convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.
+The number indicates, roughly, the order of convergence.
+The `Order0` method is the default, and the most robust, but may take many more function calls to converge.
+The higher order methods promise higher order (faster) convergence, though don't always yield results with fewer function calls than `Order1` or `Order2`.

-* There are two historic methods that require a derivative:
+* There are two historic methods that require a derivative or two:
   `Roots.Newton` and `Roots.Halley`.
-(Neither is currently exported.)
+(Neither is exported.)
-  If a derivative is not given, an automatic derivative is found using the `ForwardDiff` package.

 Each method's documentation has additional detail.